-General Guidelines
+GENERAL GUIDELINES

-- 1. All instructors, staff, and students must know and practice the safety guidelines at all times while using the skills labs and while in the clinical setting.
+1. All instructors, staff, and students must know and practice the safety guidelines at all times while using the skills labs and while in the clinical setting.
 Failure to adhere to general guidelines can result in disciplinary action.
-This manual will be available in the labs and students will be instructed to review the contents upon admission to the clinical component of the curriculum. - 2.
-Students are expected to come to lab prepared by having read the scheduled lab objectives and assignments prior to the start of the lab period.
-Students should be knowledgeable of the care, handling, and proper use of equipment prior to using it in the laboratory. - 3.
-Students should report pregnancies, physical handicaps, recent injuries, illnesses, surgeries, or communicable diseases to their instructors as soon as possible so that necessary precautions may be taken.
-A medical clearance from a physician is required before a student with physical injuries, illness, surgery, pregnancy, or who has a reported communicable disease will be allowed to practice or return demonstrates in clinical or skills lab. - 4.
-It is the right of the instructor and/or clinical agency to determine whether a student in any of the situations above is capable of safely performing the necessary skills and providing care for patients.
+This manual will be available in the labs and students will be instructed to review the contents upon admission to the clinical component of the curriculum.

+2. Students are expected to come to lab prepared by having read the scheduled lab objectives and assignments prior to the start of the lab period.
+Students should be knowledgeable of the care, handling, and proper use of equipment prior to using it in the laboratory.

-Skills Learning Lab Guidelines (SLL)
+3. Students may report pregnancies, physical handicaps, recent injuries, illnesses, surgeries, to their instructors if they need an accommodation.
+A medical clearance from a physician may be required before a student with physical injuries, illness, surgery, pregnancy, be allowed to practice or return to skills lab or clinical.

+4. It is the right of the instructor and/or clinical agency to determine whether a student in any of the situations above is capable of safely performing the necessary skills and providing care for patients.

+SKILLS LEARNING LAB GUIDELINES (SLL)

-- 1. There shall be no eating or smoking in the labs during student use, demonstration or return demonstration. - 2.
-Access to the doorway in the labs will be evident at all times.
-Furniture will not be placed to obstruct the exits. - 3.
-All doors and cabinets shall remain closed when not in actual use. - 4.
-The skills lab will not be used as a health center for ill students, staff, or instructors. - 5.
-Children or unauthorized personnel are not allowed in the labs at any time.
-Injury to unauthorized personnel in the lab will not be considered the responsibility of Standard College. - 6.
-All students shall practice proper hand washing technique while utilizing skills lab. - 7.
-Gloves are worn by students and faculty during any contact with body fluids.
+1. There shall be no eating or smoking in the labs during student use, demonstration or return demonstration.

+2. Access to the doorway in the labs will be evident at all times.
+Furniture will not be placed to obstruct the exits.

+3. All doors and cabinets shall remain closed when not in actual use.

+4. The skills lab will not be used as a health center for ill students, staff, or instructors.

+5. Children or unauthorized personnel are not allowed in the labs at any time.
+Injury to unauthorized personnel in the lab will not be considered the responsibility of Standard College.

+6. All students shall practice proper hand washing technique while utilizing skills lab.

+7. Gloves are worn by students and faculty during any contact with body fluids.
 Gloves are utilized for practice and demonstration of skills.
 Gloves are utilized for personnel using harsh disinfectants to clean the lab.
 Standard College will provide sterile and non-sterile gloves.
 Avoid using petroleum-based hand creams.
-These can interfere with glove integrity. - 8.
-The SLL is not to be used as a social area. - 9.
-Students should report any misconduct occurring in the SLL.
+These can interfere with glove integrity.

+8. The SLL is not to be used as a social area.

+9. Students should report any misconduct occurring in the SLL.
 Students may be held responsible if misconduct is discovered and was not reported.

-Skills Learning Lab Safety
+SKILLS LEARNING LAB SAFETY